 publish directory, you're ready to deploy your app to App Engine flexible using

 gcloud.
-Just follow the prompts to create an App Engine application and to choose a region.
+Just follow the prompts to create an App Engine application.

 During deployment, you will be asked to choose a region for your application.
-Make sure you choose a region that support flexible environment.
+Chose a region where you want your app to run in.

 Please choose a region for your application.
 After choosing a region, you cannot change it.
-Which region would you like to choose? europe-west (supports standard) us-central (supports standard and flexible) us-east1 (supports standard and flexible) asia-northeast1 (supports standard and flexible) cancel
+Which region would you like to choose? europe-west (supports standard and flexible) us-central (supports standard and flexible) us-east1 (supports standard and flexible) asia-northeast1 (supports standard and flexible) cancel

 After you've deployed the application,visit it by opening the URL